Zac Roper

 Zac Roper (born April 29, 1978) is an American football coach.
-He was most recently the tight ends coach, and was previously the offensive coordinator at Duke University.
+He is currently the special teams coordinator and tight ends coach at Florida International University, and was previously the offensive coordinator at Duke University.
 Prior to this, Roper had spent the majority of his career as a special teams coordinator.
 He worked with staffs at Ole Miss, Oklahoma, and Cornell before joining the Duke staff for the 2008 season.

 Coaching career

 Oklahoma

 Roper started his college coaching career as a student assistant for the Oklahoma Sooners football team from 1996-1998, before transferring to Ole Miss.

 Ole Miss

 Roper served as a student assistant, an administrative graduate assistant, and a graduate assistant coach at Ole Miss from 2001 through 2004.
 Here, he first worked for current Duke head coach, David Cutcliffe.
 While working as a graduate assistant coach, Roper worked with the wide receivers, tight ends, and placekickers.
 In 2003, Jonathan Nichols won the Lou Groza Award as the nation’s top kicker.